XeBastian/XeBastian/README.md

 - 👋 Hi, I’m @XeBastian
 - 👀 I’m interested in Mobile App Development and API Development
-- 🐍 I am lerning Python for Data Science
 - 🌱 I’m currently learning Cross Platform Mobile App Dev With Flutter
+- 🐍 I'm lerning Python for Data Science as well
 - 💞️ I’m looking to collaborate on Software Project Management and Software Development
 - 💡 I am familiar working with the Windows and Linux Environments
 - ⚡ I also offer IT consultancy services at a Standard Cost